 DescriptionTom Clancy's Splinter Cell: Blacklist is the 6th official installment in the Splinter Cell video game series.
 It is Ubisoft Toronto's first released game, and the sequel to 2010's Splinter Cell: Conviction.
-It is also the only Splinter Cell in which Michael Ironside doesn't voice Sam Fisher.
+It is the first Splinter Cell in which Michael Ironside is no longer the voice actor for Sam Fisher.

 It follows Sam Fisher and members of 4th Echelon as they fight terrorism across the globe to stop a threat known as the Blacklist.
 The game features a single player campaign, co-op missions, and marks the return of the fan-favorite adversarial multiplayer mode SPIES VS MERCS.
 All games modes can be accessed through a central hub called the SMI on 4th Echelon's private plane, the Paladin.
 On the Paladin, the player will also be able to upgrade Sam Fisher's gear, to select gadgets before embarking on a mission and to talk to various members of 4th Echelon such as Grim or Charlie.